GLOBAL MARKETS-Investors rush to bonds on economy fears

 "It's starting to get a little ridiculous.
 The bond market is just insane, insane.
 People have lost their mind," said Stephen Massocca, managing director at Wedbush Morgan in San Francisco.

-MSCI's all-country world equity index fell 1.8 percent, while the FTSEurofirst 300 index index of top European shares closed down 1.9 percent at 954.874, wiping out this year's gains.
+MSCI's all-country world equity index fell 1.8 percent, while the FTSEurofirst 300 index index of top European shares shed more than 2 percent, wiping out this year's gains.

 "I highly doubt the selling will abate today, especially with all the European turmoil going on" said Tom Donino, co-head of trading at First New York Securities.

 Gold shot up more than 3 percent, its best one-day rise in more than two years, on speculation U.S. authorities could unveil another round of monetary easing to boost growth.
-Spot gold rose to a high of $1,629.41, before paring some gains.
+Spot gold hit a high above $1,600 an ounce.